 \section{Calculation of the constraints on the gauge couplings}

-In beam dump experiments and FASER(2), $Z'$ gauge boson is produced through bremsstrahlung process and rare decays of $\pi^0$ and $\eta$ mesons.
-Moreover, for the cases of electron and positron beam dump experiments, pair-annihilation process also contributes to the production of $Z'$ gauge bosons.
-In this section, we explain calculation of number of signal events at proton, electron and positron beam dump experiments and FASER(2).
-The number of signals are roughly calculated by number of produced $Z'$ gauge bosons and acceptance.
+In beam dump experiments and FASER(2), $Z'$ gauge boson is produced through the bremsstrahlung process and rare decays of $\pi^0$ and $\eta$ mesons.
+Moreover, for the cases of electron and positron beam dump experiments, the pair-annihilation process also contributes to the production of $Z'$ gauge bosons.
+In this section, we explain the calculation of the number of signal events at proton, electron, and positron beam dump experiments and FASER(2).
+The number of signals is roughly calculated by the number of produced $Z'$ gauge bosons and acceptance.

-Even if a lot of long-lived particles with short lifetime or large angle respect to a beam axis are produced at a beam dump, they decay in front of detector or swerve from it.
-Therefore, it is important to consider the acceptance of detector of experiments for long-lived particle search.
-The acceptance of the detector is estimated by~\footnote{ For precise estimation, full Monte Carlo simulation needs to evaluate the acceptance of detector, but is left to future works. }
+Even if a lot of long-lived particles with short lifetimes or large angles with respect to a beam axis are produced at a beam dump, they decay in front of the detector or swerve from it.
+Therefore, it is important to consider the acceptance of detectors for long-lived particle searches.
+The acceptance of the detector is estimated by~\footnote{ For precise estimation, we need full Monte Carlo simulations to evaluate the acceptance of the detector, but it is left to future works. }

 with $\ell_{\rm dump}$, $\ell_{\rm sh}$, and $\ell_{\rm dec}$ being the length of the beam dump, shield, and decay volume, respectively, $r_{\rm det}$ the radius of the detector, $p_{Z',{\rm lab}}^{\perp}$ the transverse momentum of $Z'$ gauge boson in the lab frame, and $p_{Z',{\rm lab}}^{z}$ that in the direction of the beam.
 In Eq.~\eqref{eq:acceptance}, $\Theta_{\rm geom}(x)$ stands for the step function.
 The probability that $Z'$ decays in the decay volume is calculated by